rafasoares/cancancan-wiki/Defining-Abilities-with-Blocks.md

 ## Fetching Records

 A block's conditions are only executable through Ruby.
-If you try to [[Fetching Records]] using `accessible_by` it will raise an exception.
+If you are [[Fetching Records]] using `accessible_by` it will raise an exception.
 To fetch records from the database you need to supply an SQL string representing the condition.
+The SQL will go in the `WHERE` clause, if you need to do joins consider using sub-queries or scopes (below).

 ```ruby
 can :update, Project, ["priority < ?", 3] do |project|